 By MICHAEL BALSAMO and HAVEN DALEY, Associated Press

-The official, who was not authorized to discuss the matter publicly and spoke on condition of anonymity, said investigators want to know whether the engineer lost "situational awareness" because of the second person in the cab.
+A conductor in training was in the locomotive with the engineer at the time, investigators said.
+A federal official who was not authorized to discuss the matter publicly and spoke on condition of anonymity said authorities want to know whether the engineer lost "situational awareness" — didn't realize where he was — because of that.

-Positive train control — technology that can automatically slow or stop a speeding train — wasn't in use on that stretch of track.
-Track sensors and other PTC components have been installed, but the system isn't expected to be completed until the spring, transit officials said.
+Investigators in Monday's accident also confirmed that technology that can automatically slow or stop a speeding train, known as positive train control, was not in use on that stretch of track.
+Track sensors and other PTC components have been installed, but the system is not expected to be completed until the spring.

-Dinh-Zarr said it is too soon to say whether positive train control would have prevented Monday's tragedy.
+Dinh-Zarr said it is too early in the investigation to say whether positive train control would have prevented Monday's tragedy but noted that a mandate to install the system on tracks nationwide by 2015 had been pushed back by Congress.

 In September, a judge threw out charges of involuntary manslaughter and reckless endangerment against the engineer, saying the crash did not appear to rise to a crime.
 Prosecutors are trying to get the case reinstated.